takanto/FER2013/README.md

 # FER2013
 This project is designed to provide developers with a range of pretrained models trained on FER2013.
-The project includes TensorFlow implementations of sophisticated deep learning models, Google Colab Notebooks, and TFLite files.
+The project includes TensorFlow implementations of sophisticated deep learning models and Google Colab Notebooks.

 ## Dataset
 FER2013 comprises 35,887 RGB images of faces, each with dimensions (48, 48, 3).
 These images represent 7 distinct emotions: happy, sad, angry, surprised, disgust, fear, and neutral (Verma, R., 2018).
 The dataset was curated by conducting a Google image search for each emotion and its synonyms (Quinn, M., Sivesind, G., Reis, G., n.d.).